andersoncampolina/agentchatui/memory-bank/progress.md

    - Dark/light mode toggle
    - More advanced animations and transitions
    - Accessibility improvements
+   - UI components for different response types

 4. Performance Optimizations
    - Image loading and caching strategies
    - API request optimization
    - Component rendering performance
+   - Error boundary implementation

 ## Current Status

-The project is in the early development phase with a functional UI prototype.
-The core components for user interaction are implemented, but the backend API integration is still being developed.
-The application can display UI elements and handle user input, but full AI service integration is pending.
+The project is in the early development phase with a functional UI prototype and initial API integration.
+The core components for user interaction are implemented, including the chat interface and n8n webhook integration.
+The application can display both text responses with markdown formatting and images from base64 data.
+The project structure follows the recommended three-tier component architecture.

 ## Known Issues

-- The API endpoint for n8nWebhook needs to be implemented
-- Error handling needs improvement for various failure scenarios
-- The UI is not fully responsive on all device sizes
 - No persistent storage for conversation history
 - Limited model options currently available
+- The UI is not fully responsive on all device sizes
+- Error handling needs improvement for various failure scenarios
+- No proper loading indicators for long-running operations

 ## Recent Achievements

-- Successfully set up the project with modern React and Next.js
+- Successfully implemented the InputChat component with n8n webhook integration
-- Implemented the core UI components with clean design
-- Created the input interface for user prompts
+- Created FormatMarkdown component for rendering rich-text responses
+- Added FadeInText component for animated text display
+- Implemented n8nWebhook API route for external service communication
-- Set up the image display functionality
+- Set up proper project structure with UI, common, and application components